Texas plumber license and insurance requirements

 Journeyman plumber

-You must be currently registered as a plumber’s apprentice or as a tradesman plumber limited in Texas, or as a journeyman or master plumber in another state.
+You must be registered as a plumber’s apprentice, a tradesman plumber limited in Texas or a journeyman or master plumber in another state.
 You must have at least 8,000 hours of experience.

 Unless you are a licensed journeyman or master plumber in another state, you must complete a 48-hour approved training course covering the following topics: